raghurama123/NumericalMethodsOld/README.md

 6. Introductory Numerical Analysis, Anthony J. Pettofrezzo, Dover (2006).
 7. Elementary Theory and Application of Numerical Analysis, David G. Moursund, Charles S. Duris, Dover (1988).

+There are several interesting books on this topic.
+The books listed above are suitable for short courses such as this one.

 ## Additional reading:
 [Introduction to object-oriented programming in Python with examples](https://www.programiz.com/python-programming/object-oriented-programming)
 [Square Roots from 1; 24, 51, 10 to Dan Shanks](https://www.maa.org/programs/maa-awards/writing-awards/square-roots-from-1-24-51-10-to-dan-shanks)